 - Consider hiring a data protection officer.
 The GDPR has specific requirements for organizations that process or store large amounts or personal data.
 A data protection officer (DPO) may be required in some circumstances.
 Among their many job roles, DPOs primarily audit organizations to ensure compliance and train organizations on how to maintain GDPR compliance.

-For more information on customer actions and the marketing impacts of the GDPR, refer to the following external help resources:
+Refer to the following external help resources for more information on customer actions and the marketing impacts of the GDPR: